 Location

-It’s not always the case but I often find extended-stay properties located near a lot of restaurants or shopping centers.
+While it’s not always the case, extended-stay properties are often located near many restaurants and shopping centers.
 In the suburbs of big cities, it’s not very hard to find a cluster of hotels located within short walking distance of many of your standard chain restaurants.

 Some extended-stay properties may provide a shuttle or some other form of transportation to help you get from the airport to the hotel.
 If there are a lot of attractions nearby, the shuttle might even take you to some of those nearby locations.